Two-Spanner-Software/.github/README.md

 # our quote bank <3
 funny stuff said whilst we are developing stuff lol

-dashcrikeydash is JOE
+"dashcrikeydash is JOE"

-developed with autism <3
+"developed with autism <3"

-ayo joe last night ate WE
+"ayo joe last night ate WE"

-what if ayo was a crypto scam in the big 67 but what if what matters was the ayo friends we made along the ayo way2
+"what if ayo was a crypto scam in the big 67 but what if what matters was the ayo friends we made along the ayo way2"

-unironically laughing at ayo2
+"unironically laughing at ayo2"

+"im adding a horse to this island..."